Ümit Özdağ

-Early life and education
+Early life

-Ümit Özdağ was born on 3 March 1961 in Tokyo, Japan, where his father Muzaffer Özdağ(Army Officer) served as a Turkish government advisor after the Coup d'etat of 1960.
-His parents are from the cities of Kayseri and Gaziantep in Turkey.
-He is of Dagestan (Lak) origin.
+Ümit Özdağ was born on 3 March 1961 in Tokyo, Japan, where his father Muzaffer Özdağ served as a Turkish government advisor after the Coup d'etat of 1960.
+His father was of Kumyk descent, born in Pınarbaşı to a family originally from Dagestan.

-His mother, Gönül Özdağ, who is a former lawyer, is the founder and she would go on to serve as the first MHP Women's Wing President.
-His father was a close ally of MHP founder Alparslan Türkeş and served as a member of the National Unity Committee that was installed following the 1960 Turkish coup d'état.
+His mother, Gönül Özdağ, who is a former lawyer, is the founder and first president of the MHP women's wing.
+His father was a close ally of MHP founder Alparslan Türkeş, and served as a member of the National Unity Committee that was installed following the 1960 Turkish coup d'état.

 Özdağ studied philosophy, politics and economics at the Ludwig Maximilian University of Munich, before completing a master's degree on Turkish strategic development and state planning institutions.